 |17:10||Prix Racing and Equestrian Club||Handicap / 1m 2f|

-Whilst many people are interested in the Arc, the Saturday actually includes one of the biggest days racing that you can find, with 7 Group 1 races in total.
+Whilst many people are only interested in the Arc, the Sunday actually includes one of the biggest days racing that you can find anywhere on the planet, with six Group 1 races and an Arabian Group 1 before closing with a big field handicap.

 |Time||Race||Grade / Length|